canonical/checkbox/docs/tutorial/using-checkbox/installing_checkbox.rst

 Now that we have the ``checkbox22`` runtime, we need a ``frontend``, to install it run the following::

-  $ sudo snap install checkbox --channel uc22
+  $ sudo snap install checkbox --channel 22.04/stable --classic [...]
-  [...]
   checkbox (22.04/stable) X.Y.Z from Canonical Certification Team (ce-certification-qa) installed